Berkeley, Gloucestershire

 Berkeley (/ˈbɑrkli/ BARK-lee) is a market town and civil parish in the Stroud District in Gloucestershire, England.
 It lies in the Vale of Berkeley between the east bank of the River Severn and the M5 motorway.
 The town is noted for Berkeley Castle, where the imprisoned King Edward II is believed to have been murdered, as well as the birthplace of the physician Edward Jenner, pioneer of the smallpox vaccine, the world's first vaccine.
-The parish includes the village of Berkeley Heath.

 Geography

 Berkeley lies midway between Bristol and Gloucester, on a small hill in the Vale of Berkeley.
 The town is on the Little Avon River, which flows into the Severn at Berkeley Pill.
 The Little Avon was tidal, and so navigable, for some distance inland (as far as Berkeley itself and the Sea Mills at Ham) until a 'tidal reservoir' was implemented at Berkeley Pill in the late 1960s.

 Governance

 An electoral ward in the same name exists.
 This ward stretches from Berkeley in the south to Hinton in the north.
 The total ward population taken at the 2011 census was 4,181.